 Tip the meringue onto the almond mixture and gently fold together.
 It is important not to over-mix the batter - it should fall in a thick ribbon from the spatula.
 The ribbon should fade back into the batter within about 30 seconds - if it does not, fold a few more times.

 Heat the oven to 170C/150C Fan/ gas 3-4.
 Line 3 baking sheets with parchment paper.
 Transfer the batter to a piping bag fitted with a plain nozzle.
-Pipe rounds onto the prepared baking sheets, (I like to do two sheets of big macarons and one sheet of mini macs.
-If you'd like to sprinkle your macarons with lustre dust or sanding sugar, do so now before baking), leave to rest for 30 minutes on the kitchen counter, or until the macarons have developed a skin.
+Pipe rounds onto the prepared baking sheets, (I like to do two sheets of big macarons and one sheet of mini macarons, if you would like to top your macarons with sanding sugar, do so now), leave to rest for 30 minutes on the kitchen counter, or until the macarons have developed a skin.

 Bake the macarons for 14 minutes (around 10 minutes for mini macarons).
 Once out of the oven immediately slide the parchment onto a work surface and cool for a few minutes before gently peeling off the paper.